Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 Life lessons can be found in many things that we do, especially when things go wrong!
-The day my husband and I went down the river in a canoe was the day that had life lessons in store for us!
+The day my husband and I went down the river in a canoe was the day that had life lessons in store for me!

 We took a ride down the Delaware River in our canoe!